squid-cache/squid-cache.github.io/Translations.rst

 == How can I contribute? ==

 '''The easy way:'''
  Join the group effort at [[http://translate.treenet.co.nz/projects/squid/]].
 Accounts are automatic, fill out the register form, then when you can login select any language and start suggesting translations.
+They will appear in the Squid code shorty after someone has checked them

-If you are interested in longer contribution we do need people familiar enough with a language to approve/reject differences in suggestions.
-Please contact AmosJeffries about becoming an admin, or to get new languages added.
+If you are able to provide a longer contribution we do need people familiar enough with each language to approve/reject differences in suggestions.
+Please contact AmosJeffries about becoming a moderator, or to get new languages added.

 There are a few items specific to the squid dictionary which everyone needs to be careful of: